 You can also freeze the dough if you want to make it ahead.
 I’ve done this many times and the dough holds really well after defrosting.
 I let it thaw at room temperature for a few hours before rolling it out with a little flour, cutting my shapes and baking as per instructions.

-I hope that you love these vegan gingerbread cookies.
+I hope that you love these gingerbread cookies.
 Make sure to share them with your friends and family to spread the Christmas cheer!

 Get creative with the decorating and let me know how it goes by leaving a rating or comment below!